xkawi/connectfour/README.md

 **Request**:

 x-www-form-urlencoded
+keys:

-	bot - the actual code of the bot without method definition lang - the code language (only 2 possible value: 'python' or 'js') userid - the user id (also called facebook ID) of the bot
+	'bot' - the actual code of the bot without method definition 'lang' - the code language (only 2 possible value: 'python' or 'js') 'userid' - the user id (also called facebook ID) of the bot

 **Response**: